joelparkerhenderson/demo-java-spring-boot-rest/README.md

 You should see a web page that says "Hello World".

+## Extras

+This demo also adds:

+  * A unit test.
+  * An integration test.
+  * Actuator, which provides health check monitoring.

 ## To change ports

 There are several ways to change the port number.